Are four symmetries enough?

 Theorem [Halmos-Kakatani, 1958 and Fillmore, 1966] - In an infinite dimensional von Neumann algebra $\mathcal{M}$, every unitary symmetry can be decomposed into four symmetries.

 In this, one basically says that a set of unitaries $S^4(\mathcal{M})$ will decompose to product four symmetries in $\mathcal{M}$.
 The proof can be found in Halmos-Kakatani.
 But this will assume that we have an infinite dimensional algebra (like type $II_\infty$, type $I_\infty$, type$ III$).
 For finite-dimensional cases, like type $II_1$ one runs into a determinant of unitaries which are $\pm 1$.
 For this, Radjavi has a theorem for type $I_n$ with matrices in $M_n(\mathbb{C})$ with determinant $\pm 1$ saying that every unitary can be decomposed into four symmetries.
 But the determinant here has a catch of a slightly different definition of a central-valued determinant.
-You may refer to this paper by Bhatt and Radjavi.
+You may refer to this paper by Bhat and Radjavi.
 But one safely says that in type $I_n$, we can decompose all the unitaries into finitely many symmetries (also see Broise, 1967).

 For type $II_1$, [where we have a maximal entropy state], the story is a little different than type $I_n$ for where $S^4(\mathcal{M})$ is norm-closed and not norm-dense in the set of unitaries.

-Theorem [Bhatt, 2022] - In type $II_1$ algebra $\mathcal{M}$, every unitary can be decomposed into six symmetries in $\mathcal{M}$.
+Theorem [Bhat, 2022] - In type $II_1$ algebra $\mathcal{M}$, every unitary can be decomposed into six symmetries in $\mathcal{M}$.

 Now, why not three symmetries?
 The answer is that the product of the symmetries is not norm-dense in the set of unitaries.
 This can be verified for any von Neumann algebra.